 One downside of the state pattern is that, because the states implement the transitions between states, some of the states are coupled to each other.
 If we add another state between PendingReview and Published, such as Scheduled, we would have to change the code in PendingReview to transition to Scheduled instead.
 It would be less work if PendingReview didn’t need to change with the addition of a new state, but that would mean switching to another design pattern.

 Another downside is that we’ve duplicated some logic.
-To eliminate some of the duplication, we might try to make default implementations for the request_review and approve methods on the State trait that return self; however, this would violate object safety, because the trait doesn’t know what the concrete self will be exactly.
+To eliminate some of the duplication, we might try to make default implementations for the request_review and approve methods on the State trait that return self; however, this would violate object safety because the trait doesn’t know what the concrete self will be exactly.
 We want to be able to use State as a trait object, so we need its methods to be object safe.

 Other duplication includes the similar implementations of the request_review and approve methods on Post.
 Both methods delegate to the implementation of the same method on the value in the state field of Option and set the new value of the state field to the result.
-If we had a lot of methods on Post that followed this pattern, we might consider defining a macro to eliminate the repetition (see the “Macros” section in Chapter 19).
+If we had a lot of methods on Post that followed this pattern, we might consider defining a macro to eliminate the repetition (see “Macros” on page XX).

 By implementing the state pattern exactly as it’s defined for object-oriented languages, we’re not taking as full advantage of Rust’s strengths as we could.
-Let’s look at some changes we can make to the blog crate that can make invalid states and transitions into compile time errors.
+Let’s look at some changes we can make to the blog crate that can make invalid states and transitions into compile-time errors.

 Encoding States and Behavior as Types